Contents

 Overload

-Overload or overload relays are protective relays that open an electrical circuit if a thermal, power, or electrical overload happens.
+Overload or overload relays are protective relays that open an electrical circuit if a thermal, power or electrical overload happens.

 They’re typically closed (NO), meaning they’ll only be operational once they detect an overload.

 Furthermore, the ratings and use of overload relays are variable.
-Hence, the need to check your relay rating before installing one to protect your motors and other accessories.
+Hence, the a need to check your relay rating before installing one to protect your motors and other accessories.

 The Electrical Supply Required For A Start Stop Circuit